Manuel Gutiérrez Mellado: Deputy Prime Minister and Minister of Defense

 — homologation of military salaries to those of public employees of a similar level (which most certainly abolished moonlighting).

 It is obvious that this reform packet has been partially changed by the successive Ministers of Defense, but its doctrinal core has experienced few changes.
 In this respect, Gutiérrez Mellado's real merit was to establish the basis for the spectacular transformation of the Spanish Armed Forces which occurred during the last thirty years of the 20th century and which made them one of the most highly valued institutions in the opinion of the Spanish public, according to the Sociological Research Center (CIS) periodical surveys.

 Gutiérrez Mellado's most popular image is that at the Spanish Congress of the Deputies during the failed coup d'état on February 23rd 1981 he physically confronted the armed Guardia Civil troops led by Lieutenant Colonel Antonio Tejero.
 By mere chance, due to a simple oversight by a civil guard who did not notice that a TV camera was recording, every Spaniard had the chance to see live how a frail man, nearly seventy years old and unknown to most, jumped up from his parliamentary seat and, armed only with his words, faced a dozen rebels armed with pistols and submachine guns.
 They tried to manhandle him down to the floor but were unable to do so, whereupon they opened fire so as to avoid any further interruption of their criminal activities.

-Television retransmission of his valiant defense of freedom would make Gutiérrez Mellado into a legendary figure in post-Franco Spanish Politics.
-His singular and stoic effort in the face of armed revolt today remains an icon of the resolve of Spain's democratic government.
+Television retransmission of his defense of freedom would make Gutiérrez Mellado into a celebrated figure in post-Franco Spanish Politics.
+His effort in the face of armed revolt today remains an icon of the resolve of Spain's democratic government.